bigeasy/rescue/README.md

+## Rescue

-Catch or rethrow a Cadence exception based on a specific error property.
+Catch or rethrow an exception based on a specific error property.